-(Chances of survival in case of a crash.
-Pick your seats wisely – it may even keep you alive in the unlikely situation.
-Note the irony of things – you pay more for Business Class but your chances of survival is even slimmer.
-Image source: Popular Mechanics)
+(Chances of survival in case of a crash – pick your seats wisely – it may even keep you alive in the unlikely situation.
+Note the irony of things – you pay more for Business Class but your chances of survival are even slimmer.
+Photo by Sourav Mishra from Pexels)

 From Popular Mechanics:-